 “Miss Turner?”

-Anna looked up from the butter churner at the sound of a worried-sounding voice from her yard.
+Anna looked up from the butter churner at the worried-sounding voice in her yard.

 Oh cripes.

-Instantly, she remembered she had agreed for Mr. Smith, one of the livestock merchants from town to come over this morning to look at prices for her new Morgan foals.
+Instantly, she remembered she had agreed that Mr. Smith, one of the livestock merchants from town would come over this morning to look at prices for her new Morgan foals.

-She stood in the small barn, sleeves rolled up and a sweat on her brow as she had been spinning the butter churner for the last fifteen minutes.
+She stood in the small barn, sleeves rolled up and a sweat on her brow.
+She had been spinning the butter churner for the last fifteen minutes.

 “I’m coming!
-In the barn, Mr Smith!”
-She yelled, once again looking between the churner and where sunlight streamed in through the open door.
+I’m just in the barn, Mr. Smith!” she yelled, once again looking between the churner and where sunlight streamed in through the open door.
 How long was she going to be negotiating?
 Would the butter be good in this heat when she got back?

 She’d already been a day late getting the milk collected and separated.
 That was because one of the younger studs had kicked down a fence at the top paddock—probably because of the cougar that was still in the area.

 Dear heavens, Anna groaned.
 When was it ever going to get any easier?
 There were always a hundred jobs to be done.
 More now that the summer was in full swing.
 The veg garden was a state, and hadn’t been weeded in months.
 The chickens needed their run expanding so they could peck at the new grass.
-Already, Anna knew she had lost some of her beans to black spot.
+Already, Anna knew, she had lost some of her beans to black spot.

 “Miss Turner?
-I really don’t have a lot of time…” the voice of the worried Mr Smith, and the jangle of harnesses outside met her ears.
+I really don’t have a lot of time…” said the voice of the worried Mr. Smith, and the jangle of harnesses outside met her ears.

-Anna swore under her breath, threw the churn handle into one wild turn before turning and hurrying to the door.
-Splashes of curd were across her apron and up her arms, and she only had her light shift on in the heat.
+Anna swore under her breath, and threw the churn handle into one wild turn before hurrying to the door.
+She had splashes of curd across her apron and up her arms, and she only had her light shift on in the heat.

-“Oh, yes, excuse me…” It was Mr. Smith the younger, the son of Mr Smith the older who ran Cheyenne’s biggest livestock market.
+“Oh, yes, excuse me…” It was Mr. Smith the younger, the son of Mr. Smith the older who ran Cheyenne’s biggest livestock market.
 The lad had the same well-tailored black jacket and waistcoat that his father wore (although his father wore it better, Anna had to admit).
-The poor lad must be boiling, although the red in his cheeks could have been due to the sudden appearance of a woman in a light shift and trousers instead of dresses, bodice, and jacket.
+The poor lad must be boiling, although the red in his cheeks could have been due to the sudden appearance of a woman in a light shift and trousers instead of a dress, bodice, and jacket.

-“Four foals, Mr. Smith, you can see them right from here,” Anna ignored him as she used her hair kerchief to mop at her brow, before tying back her flowing golden locks.
+“Four foals, Mr. Smith.
+You can see them from here.”
+Anna used her hair kerchief to mop at her brow, before tying back her flowing golden locks.
 This simple movement only made Smith the younger blush all the redder.

-Well, maybe he’ll give me a better price, Anna decided she didn’t have time to spare this man’s manners.
+Well, maybe he’ll give me a better price.

+Anna decided she didn’t have time to spare this man’s manners.

 “They’re all strong and healthy.
 No illness.
 Two boys, two girls.
 Their parents are fine stock.
 Morgans, so they’re the best base breed for anything,” Anna reeled off automatically.
 She didn’t have to remind him that Morgans were prized by the United States Cavalry for their steady and reliable nature.
-Whoever brought them would have almost a guaranteed sale to the military.
+Whoever brought them would have almost guaranteed a sale to the military.

 “Oh yes, yes I see.
 They’re—a bit young yet, aren’t they?”
 Smith the younger frowned.

 “Of course they are,” Anna said immediately.
-“They’re five months now, and I wont want to see them weaned before seven months.
-But if I can get the certificate of sale now, then I can prepare them-”
+“They’re five months now, and I won’t want to see them weaned before seven months.
+But if I can get the certificate of sale now, then I can prepare them.”

 “Oh.
-Really Miss Turner, that wont do at all.”
+Really Miss Turner, that won’t do at all.”
 Smith the younger shook his head.